-Ind AS 34 as well as AS 25 requires to provide information about events and transactions that are significant to assess the financial position and performance of the firm since the last reporting period.
-It states that additional details should be provided to tackling the adversaries of the COVID-19 and the ways to contain the same.
+Ind AS 34, as well as AS 25, requires to provide information about events and transactions that are significant to assess the financial position and performance of the firm since the last reporting period.
+It states that additional details should be provided to tackling the adversaries of COVID-19 and the ways to contain the same.

 All the above are the primary alterations recommended by the ICAI’s Accounting Advisory which was prepared to face the future implications of the Coronavirus outbreak in India.